 Creatine helps to replenish ATP stores, giving muscles energy to contract and thus increasing strength.
 It also helps to increase your lean body mass levels.
-Pre-workout supplements give you additional motivation for high-intensity training.
-They can help you do more time and with more effort with your workouts.
-Plus, you'll see more muscle, more endurance, and less pain after serious physical training.
+Pre-workout supplements can also give you additional motivation for high-intensity training, allowing you to do more with more effort and see more muscle, more endurance, and less pain after serious physical training.
 However, pre-workout supplements can also have some negative effects.